marwan1023/Intel-Edge-AI-for-IoT-Developers-Nanodegree-program/Computer Pointer Controller/README.md

 Step3.
 Go back to the project directory `src` folder

 ```
-Step3.Install the project requirements by running
+Install the project requirements by running

 pip install -r requirements.txt
 ```